Kequc/passage-rpc/README.md

 Maximum number of reconnection attempts.

+#### persistent <default: false>

+Whether the library should keep trying to reconnect forever.
+The library will first use the reconnect feature, and if it runs out of tries will use this feature.

+#### persistentTimeout <default: 10 * 60 * 1000>

+The amount of time to wait between each persistent reconnection attempt.

 ## Events

 When the server sends a notification to your application, it triggers an event.
 This library uses node's [EventEmitter](https://nodejs.org/api/events.html#events_class_eventemitter) therefore events can be listened for in a common way.